 IRC Request Form

-Districts, individuals or organizations seeking to add an industry-recognized credential may submit a request using the linked form below.
+Districts or community colleges seeking to add an industry-recognized credential may submit requests each spring.
 Credentials not demonstrated to be industry-recognized, current, valuable and supported by Iowa industry will not be considered.
 Credentials should meet all high-quality characteristics as outlined above and have the support of at least five Iowa businesses.
 While a credential does not guarantee employment, this list will provide support of high-quality credentials that can assist Iowans seeking employment with providing evidence of knowledge and skills relevant to the industry.

 Back to top